MASHUOA/HiTMaP/README.md

-## Example data and source code
+# Example data and source code
-The HitMaP comes with a series of Maildi imaging data sets acquired from FT-ICR.
-By the following codes, you can download these raw data set into a local folder.
+The HitMaP comes with a series of maldi-imaging datasets acquired by FT-ICR mass spectromety.
+With the following code, you can download these raw data set into a local folder.

-You can download the example file manually through this link: "https://github.com/MASHUOA/HiTMaP/releases/download/1.0/Data.tar.gz"
+You can download the example data manually through this link: "https://github.com/MASHUOA/HiTMaP/releases/download/1.0/Data.tar.gz"

 Or download the files in a R console: